atef-ataya/github-style-vscode-extension/README.md

 A full-stack tool that scans your GitHub repositories, learns your personal coding style, and generates new code in your voice.

-This is the actual agent featured in my [YouTube tutorial](https://youtu.be/J6atjuGCDS0) — complete with a backend analyzer and VS Code extension.
+This is a powerful GitHub Style Agent that analyzes your coding patterns and generates code in your personal style — complete with a backend analyzer and VS Code extension.

 <p align="center">
   <img src="https://raw.githubusercontent.com/atef-ataya/github-style-vscode-extension/main/assets/github-style-agent-banner.png" alt="GitHub Style Agent Banner" width="800">